 Editing Target Media Server

 You can edit a pre-configured channel with a video source.
 Stop the channel, destinations, and the video source.
 Click on the 3-dots on the right side of the video source tab.
-In the popup windows chose the option that will help you send video to Videolinq in a nearby region.
+In the popup windows select a preferred regional entry point from the drop down menu.